kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_01_audio_summarizer/guide.en-gb.md

 Indeed, thanks to [AI Endpoints](https://endpoints.ai.cloud.ovh.net/), it’s never been easier to create a virtual assistant that can help you stay on top of your meetings and keep track of important information.

-This guide will explore how AI APIs can be connected to create an advanced virtual assistant capable of transcribing and summarizing any audio file using **ASR (Automatic Speech Recognition)** technologies and popular **LLMs (Large Language Models)**.
+This tutorial will explore how AI APIs can be connected to create an advanced virtual assistant capable of transcribing and summarizing any audio file using **ASR (Automatic Speech Recognition)** technologies and popular **LLMs (Large Language Models)**.
 We will also build an app to use our assistant!

 ![connect-ai-apis](images/ai-endpoint-puzzles-connexion.png)

 ## Definitions

-**Automatic Speech Recognition (ASR)**

-Technology that converts spoken language into written text.
+- **Automatic Speech Recognition (ASR)**: Technology that converts spoken language into written text.
 ASR will be used in this context to transcribe long audio recordings into text, which will then be summarized using LLMs.

-**Large Language Models (LLMs)**

-Advanced models trained to understand context and generate human-like responses.
+- **Large Language Models (LLMs)**: Advanced models trained to understand context and generate human-like responses.
 In this use case, the LLM prompt will be designed to generate a summary of the input text based on the output from the ASR endpoint.

 ## Requirements